darcros/polimi-090037-model-identification-data-analysis/chapters/07 - model identification.typ

 === Choice of the identification criterion <model-ident:step-3>

-We use the _predictive approach_. // TODO: explain a little bit better
+We use a _predictive approach_.
+We assume our model is good if the prediction error given by the predictor we have chosen to estimate our future value of our time series is low.// TODO: explain a little bit better

 Our ideal objective would be
 $ cal(J)(theta) = EE[(y(t+1) - hat(y)(t+1|t, theta))^2] $